 A huge fundraiser for the village hall brought 'The Committed' to the stage.
 The cast and crew brought together their musical talents to perform the songs from the film The Commitments.
 Additional musicians came in the form of several teachers from McLaren High School!

 The King and I in 2009 was a colourful show when skilled villagers came up trumps with fabulous period costumes, headdresses, elaborate masks and props.
 Later that year, we branched out into the world of pantomime and Cinderella was performed by our under 16 members to high acclaim.
 A culmination of songs from hit musicals was turned into A Night at the Musicals in March 2010 and this proved the ideal stage for our teenage members to come to the fore and show their dancing, singing and acting talents off to an incredibly high standard.

 To celebrate our 10th year we performed My Fair Lady in March 2011 and the shows keep getting better and better in terms of their staging, costumes...and performances!
 The Wizard of Oz - one of the most challenging technical productions to date, was our last production in the 'old' hall.

 March 2015 saw Forest Theatre Company return to the stage in the newly refurbished village hall.
 The Addams Family was performed in March 2015, directed by Vicky Glasse-Davies and Rosie Lang was Musical Director.
-Goodnight Mr Tom and Peter Pan followed and we are curently in production for Oliver! the Lional Bart classic to be performed 1-3rd March 2018.
+Goodnight Mr Tom and Peter Pan followed and we recently performed Oliver! the Lional Bart classic from 1-3rd March 2018.

 For further information on Forest Theatre Company, please contact Vicky Glasse-Davies (Director) on 07769 792331.